Qokka/crypto-sentiment-data/README.md

 ## Introduction

-In Qokka | Crypto ([https://crypto.qokka.com](https://crypto.qokka.com/)), we continuously analyze community discussions from Reddit and Telegram for over 1500+ blockchain projects which have tradable cryptocurrencies.
+In CryptoQokka ([https://cryptoqokka.com](https://cryptoqokka.com/)), we continuously analyze community discussions from Reddit and Telegram for over 1500+ blockchain projects which have tradable cryptocurrencies.
 We include a community only if it is well established (e.g. /r/bitcoin on Reddit) or is officially managed by the project (e.g. [https://t.me/algorand](https://t.me/algorand) on Telegram).
 We use third-party data sources such as Coinmarketcap to collect and verify the status of the communities..

 Most projects only have one active community.
 For example, Bitcoin only has Reddit.
 Some projects have both a Reddit community and an active Telegram group (e.g. EOS).